Spring Clean Your Budget

 So often we set up renter’s, homeowner’s or car insurance once and just roll with it forever.
 But what if you don’t have the best policy possible?
 You could be tossing some serious cash out the figurative window.
 Insurance isn’t a slow cooker you set and forget.
 You saw how well that worked out for Jack in This Is Us.
 Be proactive.
 Don’t use slow cookers with fabric cords—and check in on your insurance.

 Action step: Sometimes we don’t even know where to start with this stuff.
-If you need some help, take our 5-Minute Coverage Checkup.
+If you need some help, take Dave Ramsey's 5-Minute Coverage Checkup.
 And if you’re ready to know if a better policy is out there, get in touch with an independent insurance pro to see what kind of money you could be pocketing rather than paying out.

 4. Update your W-4.